-Notice Regarding the Continuation of the Response Policy on Large-Scale Purchases of the Company's Shares (Response Policy on Acquisitions)
+Proposal No. 4 Continuation of the Response Policy on Large-Scale Purchases of the Company's Shares (Response Policy on Acquisitions)

 The Company initially implemented "Measures Concerning Large-Scale Purchases of the Company's Shares (Anti-Takeover Measures)" by resolution of the Board of Directors meeting on April 21, 2007, and most recently obtained approval to continue these Measures ("the Current Plan") at its 65th Ordinary General Shareholders' Meeting held on June 14, 2022.
 The Current Plan will expire as of the conclusion of the 68th Ordinary General Shareholders' Meeting to be held in June 2025 ("this General Shareholders' Meeting").
-Even after the continuation of the Current Plan, the Company has continued to review the appropriateness of its continuation, including its form, as one of its efforts to ensure and enhance the corporate value of the Company and the common interests of its shareholders, taking into account changes in social and economic conditions, various developments and discussions surrounding the Company's response policy to acquisitions, and other relevant factors.

-As a result, at the Board of Directors meeting held today, it was resolved to continue the Current Plan, subject to the approval of shareholders at this General Shareholders' Meeting, and we hereby announce the decision (the updated "Response Policy on Large-Scale Purchases of the Company's Shares (Response Policy on Acquisitions)" shall be referred to as "the Plan").
+The Company has decided to continue the Current Plan as one of the initiatives for securing and enhancing the corporate value of the Company, as well as the common interests of shareholders in light of the changes in social and economic conditions, various trends related to anti-takeover measures, and the progress of numerous discussions, provided that approval is obtained from the shareholders at this General Shareholders' Meeting (the updated "Response Policy on Large-Scale Purchases of the Company's Shares (Response Policy on Acquisitions)" shall be referred to as "the Plan").
+All of the Company's Audit & Supervisory Board members attended the relevant meeting of the Board of Directors.
+They have all expressed an opinion to agree with the continuation of the Plan on the condition that specific operation of the Plan is implemented properly.